 How much does it cost?

-For your first semester, it costs $400, and every semester after that is $350.
-Your dues cover pretty much everything including boat gas, many travel expenses, tournament entry fees, use of team gear and more.
+Dues are $350 per semester.
+The dues cover pretty much everything including boat gas, many travel expenses, tournament entry fees, use of team gear and more.

 What is the time commitment?